BridgetteMag/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Creates a script that creates an alias
+Create a script that prints hello user, where user is in the current Linux user